johnheenan/TTGO-T-Wristband/README.md

 So IMU can be toggled on or off by holding down the the button on the battery screen

+## What toggling IMU on or off does

+When IMU is toggled on you can view two extra screens (Compass Degrees and Temperature).
+You can also use movement gestures to wake the watch up from deep sleep.

+Currently when the IMU is toggled off battery drain is reduced substantially, increasing the time required between battery recharges.
+This is for reasons: battery current in deep sleep is reduced with IMU off and the chance of accidental wake ups is reduced.
+When woken up the current used is dramatically increased compared to when in deep sleep, so accidental wake ups are a battery drain issue.

+When IMU is off you can use the button to wake up.

+There is relevant information at https://github.com/TioRuben/TTGO-T-Wristband/issues/5

+In May 2020 a new hardware version of the T-Wristband went on sale with a different IMU and without a pullup resistor on an interrupt line.
+The pullup resistor on the previous version drains current unnecessarily in deep sleep due to keeping the interrupt line low during deep sleep.

+With the hardware changes mentioned above and software changes in the future, toggling the IMU off may not be as big an issue.

 ## Key Press Behaviour Changes For UTC and DST Menus

 The behaviour of key presses change changes in the UTC action to change DST Regions or UTC Offsets